6 Hidden Forces Driving Coal Prices in 2026 — LNG, Hormuz, Ports & Finance

 Complexity still creates edge for prepared traders — but intensity jumped.
 The sixth force is currently the loudest.
 The energy transition is not cancelled; it is interrupted.
 The structural endpoint for coal is unchanged; the path now runs through Hormuz, bunkers, and LNG displacement.

-Related: BDI & FFA strategies (updated) · Hormuz coal outlook · Request a demo
+Related: BDI & FFA strategies (updated) · Hormuz coal outlook · Get a 10-minute RFQ leakage audit

 Sources: Wood Mackenzie, Kpler, Supply Chain Intelligence Institute Austria (SCIA), EIA, Trading Economics, Newcastle FOB, BIMCO, McKinsey, Natural Gas Intelligence